thomasballinger/rlundo/readme.md

 * try `RLUNDO_USE_EXISTING_TMUX_SESSION=1 nosetests tests` while you have a tmux session open to watch the tests which use tmux run

 ---

+Thanks to

+* John Hergenroeder for help with fixing race conditions with terminal rewriting
+* John Connor for discussion and Python 3 fixes
+* Agustín Benassi for ipython support, improved terminal rewriting, memory monitoring work and much more
+* Joe Jean for work on Travis tests

+---